-How to turn on Summarize
+How to turn on Summarize on your Mac

-Years ago, Summarize was embedded in the menu bar of native OS X programs under the “Services” section.
-Now, you have to actually turn it on in order to see it.
+Years ago, Summarize was embedded in the menu bar of native macOS programs under the “Services” section.
+But now, you have to turn it on to see it.

-How to use Summarize
+How to use Summarize on Mac

-Step 1: Select the text.
+1) Select the text.

-Step 2: Go to the program’s menu at the top left corner of your screen.
+2) Go to the program’s menu at the top left corner of your screen.

-Step 3: Select “Services” from the dropdown menu.
+3) Select Services from the dropdown menu.